Ash1362/ray-based-quantitative-ultrasound-tomography/README.txt

 ..............................................................................
 Notation: It was noticed that correction steps described in [8] must be applied on the k-Wave, either v.
 1.3 or v.
 1.4, for getting accurate signals matching the analytic Greens' formula in homogenous media (only water).
-Here, instead of applying the required corrections to the k-Wave, the pressure time series simulated by the k-Wave are kept uncahnged, and an inverse of the required correction steps was enforced on the emission pulse which is used as the input to the Green's formula in homogeneous and heterogeneous media.
+Here, instead of applying the required corrections to the k-Wave, the pressure time series simulated by the k-Wave were kept uncahnged, and an inverse of the required correction steps was enforced on the emission pulse which is used as the input to the Green's formula in homogeneous and heterogeneous media.
 Taking both approaches are the same, and it will affect only our assumption about the emission pulse. (please contact me if you need more information!)